 I love to see clients leaving the massage room painless, and with a big smile on their faces.
 I believe that therapeutic massage improves mental and physical health, and promotes positive aging.
 You might remember the entertainers, George Burns or Bob Hope who had massage treatments almost every day as a part of their everyday routines….and they lived to be a 100 years!

 What is your favorite health tip you give your patients?

 “Live a balanced life!”
 “Maintain a positive attitude and do what do you love!”
 “Take care of yourself before you serve others!”
 “Be more organized!”
 “Don’t have unrealistic goals and expectations!”
 I try to be a positive and supportive listener to all my clients.
 I support my client’s life wellness priorities and assist them with their goals.

 What is your favorite hobby outside of work?

 I enjoy strenuous hiking, ballroom dancing, hot yoga, listening to music (oldies), movies (real stories), studying new things, traveling, and adventure.
 I love to spend my free time with my 4 sons, family and friends as well.
 Every day I have one hour for myself!
 It means it is “MY HOUR!” when I can do my hobbies.
 I try to live a balanced life and be a good example for my family, friends and clients.

 What would you tell a patient that is nervous about getting their first massage?

-I talk to all clients before their massage to find out their expectations and build trust.
-Clients should feel comfortable asking questions before and during the treatment about massage pressure, the room temperature, their positioning on the massage table, etc. Also, I would advise leaving all stress outside the clinic and enjoy the peace, the nice Aloha atmosphere, the smell of essential oils and professional bodywork.
+I talk to all of my clients before their massage to find out their expectations and establish trust.
+Clients should feel comfortable asking questions before and during the treatment about massage pressure, the room temperature, their positioning on the massage table, etc. Also, I would advise leaving all of the stress outside of the clinic and enjoy the peace, our atmosphere filled with Aloha, the smell of essential oils and the professional bodywork.
 “It is your time!”